How UX Strategy can bring value to your design

 - Product validation

-The above example of a UX strategy roadmap covers six months and is divided in quarters.
+The above example of a UX strategy roadmap covers six months and is divided into quarters.
 Granular dates are avoided as the UX strategy roadmap provides a general summary of what is expected from the UX designer/team in the mentioned timeframe.
 This UX strategy roadmap includes initiatives for

 - User experience